webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

 The '''z''' command at the end draws a final line to the most recent
 '''M''' coordinate to close off the box.
-At any point along the path, you may use '''M''' to place the drawing point elsewhere to set off discontinuous segments known as ''subpaths''.
+At any point along the path, you may use '''M''' to place the drawing point elsewhere to create discontinuous segments known as ''subpaths'', which may appear to be separate objects.

 Coordinates and commands can be separated by any combination of commas or whitespace characters.
-(To clarify these examples, commas separate each coordinate pair.)
+(To clarify these examples, commas separate each ''x,y'' pair.)

 The uppercase '''M''' and '''L''' commands above specify absolute coordinates.
-For all uppercase commands described in this section, there are alternative lowercase commands that specify coordinates in terms relative to the previously defined coordinate.
+For all uppercase commands described here, there are alternative lowercase commands that specify coordinates in terms relative to the previously defined coordinate.
 Starting from the default ''0,0'' origin point, the following path defines the same shape as the one above using '''m''' and '''l''' commands:

 <syntaxhighlight lang="xml">